netboxlabs/diode/tests/README.md

 ## Clean your environment

-The tests clean up the environment after running, you do not need any manual intervention to clean up the environment.
+After running the tests, clean up your environment by running the command:

+> behavex -t=@cleanup --parallel-processes=2 --parallel-scheme=feature